openbraininstitute/BlueCelluLab/docs/source/compiling-mechanisms.rst

 ``SonataReportHelper.mod`` include ``bbp/sonata/reports.h``, which is unavailable here and would otherwise fail the whole compilation, so BlueCelluLab passes ``-DDISABLE_REPORTINGLIB`` to ``nrnivmodl`` by default.
 Those files then compile to inert stubs and the circuit still runs.

-The first three are used by :class:`bluecellulab.Cell` itself, independently of any circuit, so they are supplied for bare single-cell workflows too.

 Circuit MOD files (SONATA)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^